Louis-Aime/Milesian-calendar-VBA/README.md

 * Year, the year in question.

 A long Milesian year is just before a leap year, e.g. 2015 is a long year because 2016 is a leap year.
-The Milesian calendar use the Gergorian rules for leap years, with one additional rule: years -4000, -800, 2400, 5600 etc. (every 3200 years) are *not* leap years, hence -4001, -801, 2399, 5599 are *not* long Milesian years.
+The Milesian calendar use the Gregorian rules for leap years.
 Remember that by mistake, dates 1/1/1900 to 29/2/1900 are wrong under Microsoft Windows.

 ### MILESIAN_YEAR_BASE (Year)